AhmedHosniFahmi/Security_notes/Obsidian_notes/CPTS/Web/server-side/File Inclusion.md

 		configure               [Status: 302, Size: 0, Words: 1, Lines: 1, Duration: 69ms]
 		```
 	2. We should use the payload `configure`: `www.example.com/index.php?lang=configure`
-		1. If the web app uses a that executes the content of the file, it won't show the file content.
+		1. If the web app uses a #read_write_functions  that executes the content of the file, it won't show the file content.
 		2. Using PHP wrapper with convert filter to encode the content of the file so it doesn't get executed
 		   `www.example.com/index.php?lang=php://filter/read=convert.base64-encode/resource=config`
 		3. Decode the output